Luxadevi/Ollama-Companion/README.md

 ```
 ./install.sh
 ```
-**Do not start the installer with sudo but provide your password if neccesairy**

 ## Starting Ollama-Companion
 To start the Companion with a public url for example when you want to share the webpage with others or using this on a service like Colab.